 - Relate relevant assistantship experiences to classroom learning

-- Consider hands-on internship experiences for graduate course credit
+- Differentiate between functional areas through hands-on internship experiences for graduate course credit

 - Demonstrate proficient writing skills and mastery of APA format

 Students admitted to the full-time Master’s degree program are required to secure and maintain a graduate assistantship at KU (or another local higher education institution).
-Students receive in-state tuition, health insurance and a stipend as part of their assistantship at KU where they typically work between 20-30 hours per week.
+Students with a graduate assistantship (GA) are guaranteed in-state tuition, 6 credit hours paid for by KU per year, health insurance, and a stipend as part of their assistantship at KU.
+GA's typically work between 20-30 hours per week.
+Additional financial support is also available beyond assistantship compensation.
+Contact program coordinator for more information.
+International students are encouraged to apply for GA positions but are not required to secure a position.

 The number and type of available assistantships will vary slightly from year to year, though assistantship positions are typically available in the following offices: